-Georgina Morris, third-year student, shares her advice for students who hope to build a career in pharmacy and healthcare and her plans for the future
+Griffith alumnus Georgina Morris shares her advice for students who hope to build a career in pharmacy and healthcare and her plans for the future.

-Georgina is a third-year Indigenous student currently studying a Bachelor of Pharmacy at Griffith University.
-She has hopes to enter a Doctor of Medicine after completing her undergraduate degree and pharmacy internship year.
+Georgina is a graduate Indigenous student at Griffith University.
+She is currently completing her Bachelor of Pharmacy internship in Bowen (QLD) and hopes to enter a Doctor of Medicine after completing her internship year.

 “I have a profound passion for health and a desire to see positive change in the well-being of the wider community,” Georgina says.

 “After completing a Doctor of Medicine, I aspire to work with Aboriginal patients in rural and remote locations as a part of the Royal Flying Doctor Service.”